yo-shavit/minimal-mistakes/_posts/2017-12-03-Masters-Thesis.md

 toc: true
 title: Learning Environment Simulators from Sparse Signals (my Masters thesis)
 ---
 I spent most of 2017 on model-learning for planning from sparse signals.
-The complete thesis is available [here](/assets/files/masters-engineering-thesis.pdf).
+The complete thesis is available [here](/assets/files/masters-engineering-thesis.pdf), and the corresponding code is available [here](https://github.com/yo-shavit/sparse-model-learning).

 This post is intended as a friendly introduction to the idea I explored in my thesis.
 In part 1, I offer motivation for why one might want to learn an environment model from sparse signals like an agent's reward.